 Hyperthyroidism, or too much thyroid hormone, increases insulin resistance.
-On the other hand, hypothyroidism, or too little thyroid hormone, raises the cholesterol levels.
+On the other hand, hypothyroidism, or too little thyroid hormone, raises cholesterol levels.
 Both of these thyroid disorders raise the risk of heart disease.

-Many thyroid disorders along with type 1 diabetes involve the immune system.
+Many thyroid disorders involve the immune system.
 An impaired immune system can cause hyperthyroidism, hypothyroidism, and diabetes.